 He holds his Bachelor of Science in Business Administration from Elmhurst College.

-He began his credit union career over 30 years ago at LAFCU as a Loan Manager.
-In 1991 he moved to Educational Employees Credit Union as their Vice President of Lending.
+Robin Frucci began his career over 30 years ago at LAFCU as a Loan Manager, moving to Educational Employees Credit Union in 1991 as their Vice President of Lending.
+From 1995-2004 he served as Chief Executive Officer at Omni Family Credit Union before returning to LAFCU as CEO from 2005-2016.

 He has a Bachelor of Science degree from Michigan State University.
 Frucci was a former alternate Board Member of the Michigan Credit Union League and has been actively involved in their various committees throughout his career.
 He served as a member of the WKAR Community Advisory Board; served as a Board member and Chairman of CenCorp Credit Union; and served as Chairman of Member Driven Technologies CUSO.
 He is currently a Board member of Members First Mortgage Services CUSO and Alloya Corporate Federal Credit Union.
 He is also a CUES Member.